 As with any other pets, age can bring its problems, so why not book a senior appointment with the team at Clarendon Street Vets and get some care advice at the same time?

 Senior rabbit care tips

-Our head nurse Anna has the following advice for changes you may need to make to your rabbit’s care as it gets older.
+Our head nurse Sarah has the following advice for changes you may need to make to your rabbit’s care as it gets older.

 Older rabbits are prone to obesity, dental problems and other health issues that can be directly related to their diet.
 Speak to us if you’re unsure of how to feed your older rabbit.

 Your rabbit’s housing may need adapting as they get older.
 They may develop arthritis and generally find it more difficult to get around.
 If they have a two-storey hutch or a hutch with a ramp, it may need to be revised if they are having difficulty jumping or hopping.

 Rabbits are prone to dental issues and this increases with age.
 Any rabbit eating less, losing weight, salivating or showing signs of swelling around its mouth and jaw should have a thorough dental examination.